GerardGV/MultiArm/computerVisionPlus/README.md

      this section has not been implemented.

 3. **Orientation of the keypoints:** Once we have the keypoints, we calculate their orientation.
-That's why we have to a window around the keypoint of size `3*1.5*scale where the pixel is located'.
+That's why we have to a window around the keypoint of size `3*1.5*scale where the pixel is located`.
 In this window we calculate the gradients of each pixel to then obtain their magnitudes and orientations.
-In a histogram of 36 `bins', 1 for every 10 degrees, we are adding the value of the weights of each pixel.
+In a histogram of 36 `bins`, 1 for every 10 degrees, we are adding the value of the weights of each pixel.
 To assign the weights, we calculated the average between `1.5*scale` and pixel magnitude.
 Once all the pixels of the window have been iterated around the keypoint, the angle of the is chosen
      `bin` with maximum value as the orientation of the key point.
-For each of the `bins' that has a value equal to or greater than
+For each of the `bins` that has a value equal to or greater than
      `0.8 of the maximum bin', new key points are created at the same position but with a different orientation.

-4. **Construction of the descriptors:** For the construction of the descriptors, an area of `16x16 pixels' must be observed in the around the key point.
-In this area `4x4 descriptors' are created.
+4. **Construction of the descriptors:** For the construction of the descriptors, an area of `16x16 pixels` must be observed in the around the key point.
+In this area `4x4 descriptors` are created.
 Within each descriptor a histogram is calculated of orientations of `8 bins`.
 In order to fill the histogram, do the same as in the previous step, the gradients are calculated to then calculate the orientations and magnitudes of each pixel.
 From each orientation of the new histogram of orientations the dominant orientation of the pixel in step **3.** is subtracted so that they are relative to this dominant orientation.
 Once all the histograms of each `4x4` descriptor the `bins` are concatenated resulting in the key point descriptor which